verekia/js-stack-from-scratch/tutorial/1-npm-and-package-json/README.md

 - Run `npm start`.
 It should print `Hello world`.

-**Note**: If you take a look at the given `package.json` of this chapter, you will see an other script: `"test": "npm start"`.
-We only introduce testing later on in this tutorial, but this script lets me test that the chapter works fine when running `npm install && npm start`.
-You can ignore this `test` script for now.
+**Note**: If you take a look at the `package.json` files I provide, you will see a `tutorial-test` script in every chapter.
+Those scripts let me test that the chapter works fine when running `npm install && npm start`.
+You can delete them in your own projects.

 Next section: [2 - Installing and using an NPM package](/tutorial/2-packages)